oda-hub/doc-handbook/README.md

 * for production, we still use release branches, e.g. production-1-2.
 * use feature branches as necessary, in forks or in the base repository

+## Github, Gitlab(s), etc?

+We use github for common activities, as it is currently most easily discoverable space.
+UNIGE Platform is deployed with CI/CD from integral gitlab, which is synchronized with github.
+It is also used for internal projects.

+**where to push?** we should make sure each repository which has both github and gitlab.astro.unige.ch versions to be synchronized between the two.
+Simple tooling is needed to ensure both locations are synchronous.

 ## Documentation